vindarel/lisp-journey/content/pythonVSlisp.md

 that the libraries play this game (I saw a deprecation feature staying for 12 years).

-I believe Lisp's simpler, non-roting syntax plays a good role on stability.
+I believe Lisp's simpler, non-rotting syntax plays a good role on stability.
 Caution: that doesn't mean the implementations don't evolve, quite the contrary.